tsealex/de-crast/README.md

-# de-crast
+# Server backend branch
-Take the "pro" out of procrastination.
+This branch will host the backend server code.
+This will serve to keep the two halves of the project seperate and the repo organized.